raspberrypilearning/321-make-mentor-guide/en/step_7.md

 ### Share

-The Raspberry Pi foundation has a strong community of digital makers.
-It is really important to ask your creators to share their projects in the showcase with us.
-This allows other makers in the community to see their ideas and gain inspiration from their peers.

 In this step, creators will be guided through sharing their project.
 This could also include in-person sharing.

 Creators will have the opportunity to share their project with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.
+This is an important step as it allows other makers in the community to see their ideas and gain inspiration from their peers.

+### Further reading:

 --- collapse ---